a1v0/a1v0.de/README.md

 2. Add linting to repo
 3. Add padding/margins to links in menu and footer so they're more legible on smaller screens
 4. Create Articles page to show list of all content
+    - Could also make a page for various categories, e.g. UPS, ServiceNow etc.
 5. Find a way to do breadcrumbs with static content
 6. Attempt to use content tags.
 The below proposal might not be the optimal way of doing it, but it's A way...
     - Create new property at the top of every article